-The ProtivaTM PIV v1.55 on TOP DL v2 is based on SLE66CLX1280PE(M) chip from Infineon .
+The product is based on SLE66CLX1280PE(M) chip from Infineon.

-The hardware and firmware versions: see in §16-Appendix B - Identification and FIPS mode :.
+The hardware and firmware versions : see in Appendix B - Identification and FIPS mode : The TOP DL v2 Cryptographic Module has already achieved FIPS 140-2 Level 3 validation.
+NIST Certificate #1450 provides detail information on the FIPS validation:

-The TOP DL v2 Cryptographic Module has already achieved FIPS 140-2 Level 3 validation.
-NIST Certificate #1450 provides detail information on the FIPS validation: http://csrc.nist.gov/groups/STM/cmvp/documents/140-1/140val-all.htm#1450
+http://csrc.nist.gov/groups/STM/cmvp/documents/140-1/140val-all.htm#1450

-Depending on the market and the end-customer requirements, PK support (i.e. PK enabled or PK disabled) and Secure Channel Protocol can be configured during the manufacturing in order to answer as precisely possible to the market and the end-customer requirements:
+Depending on the market and the end-customer requirements, SCP support and applet set can be configured during the manufacturing in order to answer as precisely possible to the market and the end-customer requirements: